igrishaev/blog/_posts/2022-12-03-clojure-guide.md

             [clojure.java.io :as io]))
 ~~~

-The first example takes 9 more spaces in breadth.
+The second example takes 9 more spaces in breadth.
 Both our software and hardware are developed such that it's easier to scroll the text down rather than to the right.
 Thus, grow your code vertically but not horizontally.
 When it's possible to shorter a line by pressing enter, always do this.

 When importing a namespace, specify its full path.
 Don't use nested vectors although technically it's possible: